Coronavirus digest: Curbs eased in Australia's Melbourne | DW | 27.07.2021

 The death toll increased by 38 to reach 91,565.

-The country reported a small rise in the seven-day incidence rate with 14.5 cases per 100,000 people per week.
+The country reported a small rise in the seven-day incidence rate, with 14.5 cases per 100,000 people average over the past week.

 Meanwhile, Germany is listing Spain and the Netherlands as "high-incidence areas" starting Tuesday.
 The move means most people arriving from the two countries who aren't fully vaccinated will have to undergo quarantine.